 Fact: When in doubt about what to do with your experience of anger, don’t stuff it.
 Healthy expressions of anger allow you to deal with the root issues and decrease anger.
 They are constructive and lead to greater control.

 Myth: The best way to deal with anger is to dump it.
 Just get all of that anger out of your system.
 You and everyone else will be better for it.

-Fact: When you are angry, taking the time to understand your experience of anger help you choose a healthy and constructive way to express it.
+Fact: When you are angry, take the time to understand your experience of anger.
+It can help you express it in a healthy and constructive way.

 “Most couples we worked with were surprised at the degree to which they have believed many of these myths and the degree to which these myths have negatively impacted their marriage relationship,” Oliver says.